mitexleo/fediroma/docs/docs/installation/migrating_to_akkoma.md

 ## From Source

-If you're running the source Akkoma install, you'll need to set the upstream git URL then just rebuild - that'll be:
+If you're running the source Akkoma install, you'll need to set the upstream git URL, then just rebuild - that'll be:

 ```bash
 git remote set-url origin https://akkoma.dev/AkkomaGang/akkoma.git/